On coarse embeddings of amenable groups into hyperbolic graphs: The result

-To put Theorem \ref{thm:main} in perspective, we recall the following well-known fact.\begin{proposition} Let $G$ be a finitely generated group of polynomial growth of degree $d$.
+To put Theorem \ref{thm:main} in perspective, we recall the following well-known fact. \begin{proposition} Let $G$ be compactly generated locally compact group of polynomial growth of degree $d$.
 Then there exists $n=n(d)$ such that $G$ admits a coarse embedding into $\HH^n$.
-Moreover, if $G=\Z^d$, then it coarsely embeds into $\HH^{d+1}$. \end{proposition} \begin{proof} By Assouad's embedding theorem, $G$ admits a coarse embedding into $\Z^{n-1}$ for some $n\in \N$ only depending on $d$.
+Moreover, if $G=\R^d$, then it coarsely embeds into $\HH^{d+1}$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop:easydirection}] By Assouad's embedding theorem \cite{As}, $G$ admits a coarse embedding into $\R^{n-1}$ for some $n\in \N$ only depending on $d$.
 Define $A_n=\R^{n-1} \rtimes \R$, where $t\in \R$ acts by multiplication by $e^t$.
 Recall that $A_n$ acts simply transitively by isometries on $\HH^n$.
 Pulling back the Riemannian metric of $\HH^n$, we obtain a left-invariant Riemannian metric $d$ on $A_n$, such that $(A_n,d)$ is isometric to $\HH^n$.
-On the other hand $\Z^{n-1}$ being a closed subgroup of $A_n$, we deduce that it is coarsely embedded into $\HH^n$.
+On the other hand $\R^{n-1}$ being a closed subgroup of $A_n$, we deduce that it is coarsely embedded into $\HH^n$.
 Composing these coarse embeddings we obtain a coarse embedding of $G$ into $\HH^n$ as required. \end{proof}